The following post is from Janel of Life with Lucie and Ella.: Share Memories with a DIY Photo Book

 - Acid-Free Pen

 3. Open up your paper strip so that it lays flat onto your cutting surface – the front cover will be face-down on the far left.
-With a craft knife, cut two vertical slits large enough to fit your ribbon in the center of the panel on the far right.
+Cut two vertical slits large enough to fit your ribbon in the center of the panel on the far right with a craft knife.
 Weave your ribbon through one slit, under the paper, and then up through the other slit.

 5. Open your book, and affix your photos with adhesive.
 Write the title and dates on the front cover.
 If you wish, use the back cover to journal about favorite memories of the event.
 Embellish with additional paper, stickers, etc.